mneygri56/Operation-Yeet-the-Pi/README.md

 There are multiple danger points in this project.
 This project can definitely go wrong.
 We must act with utmost care and respect for all of the forces and materials involved.

 ### Making the Fuel
 This is probably the most dangerous part.
 We are going to be heating up flammable materials to get them to congeal into a solid block.
 [Here](https://www.wikihow.com/Make-Rocket-Fuel?scrlybrkr=71c97d6e) is the procedure for making the fuel and [here](http://www.jamesyawn.net/rcandy/safety.htm) is one of the best places to see the risks and danger points involved.
 The most dangerous part of making the fuel according to this source is scraping the fuel and shaping it.
-I agree, we must be careful and wear gloves.
+I agree, and we must be careful.
 Additionally, here more precautions that must be taken:

 - Have an ABC fire extinguisher on hand in case fire breaks out.
 Worst case scenario is that fire breaks out in the pan and we are close to it.
 The first thing that must be done in case of this is to put out the fire.
 This reaction is self sustaining and powerful, so we cannot rely on just the heat being turned off.
   - Two people must be on hand while cooking, ideally three.
 One to cook the mixture, one to get help in case of a fire and the person cooking is incapacitated, and one to put out the fire.
 All jobs are important, but the two most important are the cooking and putting out the fire, getting help can be taken care of by the person cooking if they are not incapacitated by the fire from the mixture.